vmware/terraform-provider-vra/website/docs/r/vra_machine.html.markdown

 * `address` - Primary address allocated or in use by this machine.
 The actual type of the address depends on the adapter type.
 Typically it is either the public or the external IP address.

-* `constraints` - Constraints that are used to drive placement policies for the virtual machine that is produced from this specification.
-Constraint expressions are matched against tags on existing placement targets. example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}]
+* `constraints` - Constraints used to drive placement policies for the virtual machine produced from the specification.
+Constraint expressions are matched against tags on existing placement targets.
+Example:[{"mandatory" : "true", "expression": "environment":"prod"}, {"mandatory" : "false", "expression": "pci"}]

 * `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.
+Date and time format is ISO 8601 and UTC.

 * `disks_list` - List of all disks attached to a machine including boot disk, and additional block devices attached using the disks attribute.

-    * `block_device_id` - The id of the existing block device.
+    * `block_device_id` - ID of existing block device.

-    * `description` - A human-friendly description.
+    * `description` - Human-friendly description.

-    * `name` - A human-friendly block-device name used as an identifier in APIs that support this option.
+    * `name` - Human-friendly block-device name used as an identifier in APIs that support this option.

-* `external_id` - External entity Id on the provider side.
+* `external_id` - External entity ID on the provider side.

-* `external_region_id` - The external regionId of the resource.
+* `external_region_id` - External regionId of the resource.

-* `external_zone_id` - The external zoneId of the resource.
+* `external_zone_id` - External zoneId of the resource.

 * `links` - HATEOAS of the entity

-* `organization_id` - The id of the organization this entity belongs to.
+* `organization_id` - ID of the organization this entity belongs to.

-* `owner` - Email of the user that owns the entity.
+* `owner` - Email of entity owner.

 * `power_state` - Power state of machine.

-* `project_id` - The id of the project this resource belongs to.
+* `project_id` - ID of project that resource belongs to.

 * `update_at` - Date when the entity was last updated.
 The date is ISO 8601 and UTC.